WSET level 1, Element 1: An Introduction to Wine

 Rosé: rosé wines are made from black grapes, where the wine was in short contact with the skins.

-SWEETNESS: Grape juice it is naturally sweet.
+SWEETNESS: Grape juice is naturally sweet.
 During fermentation when the yeast eats the sugar the grape juice becomes less sweet.
 The yeast is dead once there is 15% alcohol or all the sugar is dead.
 The remaining sugar in the wine is determining how sweet the wine will be.

-Dry: most of the wines are dry, because the yeast has eaten up all the sugar and converted it into alcohol and carbon dioxide.
-Examples: Sauvignon Blanc from New Zealand, Fino Sherry from Spain, Brut Champagne from France, Châteauneuf-du-Pape from France, Chianti from Italy and Cabernet Sauvignon from California.
+Dry: most of the wines are dry because the yeast has eaten up all the sugar and converted it into alcohol and carbon dioxide.
+Examples: Sauvignon Blanc from New Zealand, Fino Sherry from Spain, Brut Champagne from France, Châteauneuf-du-Pape from France, Chianti from Italy, and Cabernet Sauvignon from California.

 Medium: usually white and rosé wines, in the winemaking process the winemaker removes yeast before it eats up all the sugar, or he adds not fermented sweet grape juice to dry wine.
-The sweetness in this wines should not be cloying or sickly.
+The sweetness in these wines should not be cloying or sickly.
 Examples: German wines, Rosé wines, White Zinfandel from California.

 Sweet: sweet wines feel thicker and richer due to the amount of sugar in them.
 They are usually made from very rich in sugar grapes, that the yeast is dead before it eats up all the sugar.
 The sweetness is balanced with acidity to prevent the wines from being cloying.
 The yeast can also die when extra alcohol is added.
 Examples: Sauternes from France, Port from Portugal, Reccioto della Valpolicella from Italy.

-Light bodied: these are refreshing and easy to drink wines.
+Light-bodied: these are refreshing and easy to drink wines.
 They are medium to low in alcohol and reds have low levels of tannins.
 Examples: Pinot Grigio from Italy, Beaujolais from France.

-Medium bodied: the wine feels richer and more substantial, due to the grapes used or if the wine was in oak barrels (gives extra texture to the wine).
+Medium-bodied: the wine feels richer and more substantial, due to the grapes used or if the wine was in oak barrels (gives extra texture to the wine).
 Examples: white Burgundy and Merlot from Chile.

-Full-bodied: powerful, concentrated and heavy wine.
+Full-bodied: powerful, concentrated, and heavy wine.
 It's due to the ripeness of the grapes or the oak used in some wines.
 Examples: oaked Chardonnay from California and Shiraz from Australia.

 OTHER FACTORS - The next 3 factors are often used when describing a wine.

 TANNIN: can be found in black grape skins.
-While drinking wine, we can feel the tannins on the teeth, gums and tongue and it makes the mouth feel dry.
+While drinking wine, we can feel the tannins on the teeth, gums, and tongue and it makes the mouth feel dry.
 Tannin makes young wine feel harsh.
 Tannins can give structure and complexity to the wine, and they also help the wine mature.

-ACIDITY: it comes from the grape juice, and it is giving refreshing qualities to the wine.
-Acidity can be detected when we get the mouth-watering sensation.
+ACIDITY: it comes from grape juice, and it is giving refreshing qualities to the wine.
+Acidity can be detected when we get a mouth-watering sensation.
 If the wine has too much acidity, it makes it tart.
 While if the wine has too little acidity, it will be flat.
 Acidity is also helpful for maturing the wine, like the German Riesling.
 Acidity is stopping the sweet wines from being cloying and sickly by cleansing the palate and giving it balance.
 The amount of acidity depends on where the wine is coming from.